An evangelistic course that opens up the big themes of the Bible

 - A community: Often presentations of the gospel are individualistic, focusing on an individual's relationship with God.
 It then becomes difficult to teach people about the church except in functional terms or terms than contradict the message of grace.
 The focus of the Bible, however, is on God's plan to create a people who are his people.
 The World We All Want focuses on the communal nature of gospel in a way that naturally integrates the church into the message of the gospel.

 - A point of connection: The course begins by engaging with people's desire for a better world, showing how God promises such a world in the Bible and how Jesus gave us a glimpse of that world.
 This provides a natural point of contact with people; a common aspiration.
 It establishes at the beginning of the course a reason why the Bible story is so important.
-As the course develops, however, it makes it clear that this world cannot be human-centred, it must be God-centred.
+As the course develops, however, it makes it clear that this world cannot be human-centered, it must be God-centered.

 The World We All Want has been designed so that it be used one-to-one, in small groups or 'Alpha-style'.
 It is ideal to use before or after other courses like Christianity Explored and Alpha.
 The course is already being used with people of different nationalities, different social classes and different ages from Aberdeen in Scotland to Tasmania in Australia.